ucsf-wynton/wynton-website-hpc/docs/software/singularity.md

 [alice@{{ site.devel.name }} lxc]$
 ```

-To launch a shell within this container, and to also convince yourselves that the container runs Ubuntu (and not CentOS as on the Wynton host system), do:
+To launch a shell within this container, and to also convince yourselves that the container runs Ubuntu (and not CentOS as on the {{ site.cluster.name }} host system), do:
 ```sh
 [alice@{{ site.devel.name }} lxc]$ singularity shell rocker_r-base.img
 Singularity rocker_r-base.img:~/lxc> head -3 /etc/os-release